mengxinayan/OSTEP-note-homework-code/Virtualization/CPU/note.md

 ### 5.2 The `wait()` System Call

 Sometimes, it is useful for a parent to wait for a child process process to finish what it has been doing.
-This task is accomplished with the `wait()` system call (or its more complete sibing `waitpid()`);
+This task is accomplished with the `wait()` system call (or its more complete sibling `waitpid()`);

 In [Example p2](./code/ch5/sample/p2.c), the parent process calls `wait()` to delay its execution until the child finishes executing.
 So child will print message first, then parent print its message.